DustyQuince/ea-static/residential.md

 ---
 title: Residential
 sections:
-  - section_id: residential_work
+  - section_id: residential-intro
-    type: section_features
+    type: section_hero
+    image: images/residential/house-in-hand.jpg
+    image_alt: Lit up house in hands
-    background: white
+    background: grey
     title: Residential
-    subtitle: >-
+    content: >-
       Your house is your biggest asset and your biggest expense.
 It's also your home.
 You want it to be ready for anything.
 You want to get more from the light you live in.
-Let us show you what that looks like:
+  - section_id: residential_work
+    type: section_features
+    background: white
+    title: The Process
+    subtitle: >-
+      Let's see what you can expect step-by-step:
     features:
       - title: Quote
         image: /images/flexible/high-fives-all-around.jpeg